Juraj Lupták: 1982 Crimes

 In 1982, Lupták was released from prison.
-On 2 June, while in the forest, he noticed 15-year-old Lýdia Rydlová returning from school.
+On 2 June, while in the forest, he noticed 15-year-old Lýdia Reinvartová returning from school.
 He raped and subsequently strangled her, burying her in a shallow grave.
 During the autopsy, it was revealed that Rydlová had been buried alive, as was demonstrated by the clumps of earth found in her lungs.
 Lupták would later claim that he was sure that the victim was dead when buried.
 At the location of the killing, Lupták lost the spade he had used to bury the victim.
 When leaving the crime scene, he was noticed by passers-by, who later recognized him.
 The girl's decomposing body was found a month later.

-Just a few days after the discovery of the second victim, on 18 July, Lupták attacked another 15-year-old, Ivana Turová, this time in the centre of Banská Bystrica.
+Just a few days after the discovery of the second victim, on 18 July, Lupták attacked another 15-year-old, Ivana Trnková, this time in the centre of Banská Bystrica.
 He hit the girl with a stone on the head, and while she was unconscious, he ripped off her clothes.
 However, he did not rape her because she was menstruating.
 When the girl regained consciousness, she begged him to spare her life, but Lupták, enraged by the circumstances, beat and then strangled her.
 The murder took place in the evening in the yard of the National Regional Committee building.

 Two sexual murders, in a very short space of time, caused mass panic in Banská Bystrica.
 Women were afraid to go out alone on the street, and were often in the company of relatives.
 A search for the murderer began in the city.
 Seeing this, Lupták stayed in the mountains for the following days, where he felt safe.
 Exhausted from hiding, he decided to break into a house and was arrested by the militia for the break-in.
 He was recognized at the police station from the facial composite drawn after the second murder.
 Lupták pleaded guilty, including to the 1978 murder.
 During psychiatric examinations, he was diagnosed with an antisocial personality disorder and a sexual disorder.
 He was sentenced to death for his crimes and was hanged on 16 July 1987, in Bratislava.